hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/072_practical_vedanta_part_ii.md

 he is not recognised by society and is not entitled to study the Vedas.
-So the poor mother said, "My child, I do not know your family name; I was in service, and served in different places; I do not know who your father is, but my name is Jabâlâ and your name is Satyakâma."
+So the poor mother said, "My child, I do not know your family name; I was in service, and served in different places; I do not know who your father is, but my name is Jabālā and your name is Satyakāma."
 The little child went to a sage and asked to be taken as a student.
 The sage asked him, "What is the name of your father, and what is your caste?"
 The boy repeated to him what he had heard from his mother.
-The sage at once said, "None but a Brâhmin could speak such a damaging truth about himself.
+The sage at once said, "None but a Brāhmin could speak such a damaging truth about himself.
 You are a Brahmin and I will teach you.
 You have not swerved from truth."
 So he kept the boy with him and educated him.